 Amazon Prime began as a next-day delivery service.
 Customers could pay a fixed fee for a year of unlimited next day deliveries on qualifying purchases from the store.
 It has rapidly become much more than that, adding TV and music streaming services that rival Netflix and Spotify among a whole host other features (all of which you can read about here).

-However, if you’re not sure you’d use the additional features on a regular basis but are desperate to get your hands on something specific; like day-to-day Lightning Deal thirty minutes early, watching a particular movie or show that's only on Prime (see the best shows on Prime right now), or need an item to be delivered as quickly as possible (within two hours with Prime Now), you can get Amazon Prime for free for a limited time.
+However, if you’re not sure you’d use the additional features on a regular basis but are desperate to get your hands on something specific; like day-to-day Lightning Deal thirty minutes early, watching a particular movie or show that's only on Prime Video (see the best shows on Prime right now), or need an item to be delivered as quickly as possible (within two hours with Prime Now), you can get Amazon Prime for free for a limited time.

-If you’ve never signed up for Amazon Prime, you can take advantage of the 30 day free trial.
-You can sign up for the free trial by clicking here.
+If you’ve never signed up for Amazon Prime, you can take advantage of the 30-day free trial.

-How to sign up for Amazon Prime free trial
+How to sign up for Amazon Prime for free on mobile